cccswann/technical-book-notes/README.md

 ## Note Taking Process

 Initially, I take notes by hand (either with pen and paper or with an Apple pencil and iPad).
 I then transcribe my handwritten notes to text via a Reading Log Tracker created in Notion.
-During the transcription process, I further summarize and organize my key takeaways from the text.
+During the transcription process, I further summarize and organize my key takeaways from the text to create a brief overview of the text.